getlantern/gost/README.md

 Unlike most vendoring mechanisms, gost is not meant to be used within a subfolder of an existing repo.
 Rather, to use gost, set up a new project (which we call a "gost repo") in order to do your vendoring in there.

 A gost repo is a self-contained, versioned Go workspace, with its own src, pkg and bin folders.
+In fact, you can think of gost as nothing more than a way of versioning Go workspaces.

 ### Example